 Aura has also included a VPN in their packages, and just recently, they added Circle Parental Controls to their offerings.
 We will explain more about this addition a bit later.

 This 360-degree posture helps Aura protect consumers from a more diverse range of threats; plus, the price is pretty reasonable, to boot.

 Before we get into that, though, let’s take a look at some of Aura’s best features.

-If that short list has you interested, definitely head over to our Aura review to get a more complete view of what they offer and how they function on the day to day.
+If that short list has you interested, definitely head over to our Aura review.
+It will cover the setup process, various features, and pros and cons.
 If you first want to get an idea of how much all this is going to cost, though, keep reading.